1932 Moweaqua Coal Mine disaster: Disaster

-On December 24, 1932, at 8:15 AM, the whistle from the mine blew.
+On December 24, 1932, at 8:15 a.m., the whistle from the mine blew.
 People from the town began to gather outside the mine because they knew that the whistle meant that something went wrong at the work site.
 There was a methane gas explosion in the mine shaft a few minutes before they got there.
 It was later discovered in a state investigation published February 1, 1933, by the Moweaqua News that the disaster was caused by the open flame of a miner's carbide lamp which ignited the methane gas and prompted the explosion.
 Only about half of the miners were working that day as it was Christmas Eve and many chose to stay home with their families or were out of the town.
 54 miners were trapped 625 ft below the ground in the shaft.
 Two miners named Frank Floski and Ibra Adams did survive the accident because they were in a cage deeper in the mine.
 Specially trained rescue miners from Pana and Springfield arrived to help control the situation and retrieve bodies from the mine.
 When the other miners who had taken the day off arrived at the mine, they were not allowed in.
 The Illinois Central Railroad brought in cars to give the rescue miners a place to sleep and food to eat.
 The American Red Cross, the Moweaqua Hospital and people in the town also helped provide meals for the workers.
 The rescue miners worked for six days to find all of the bodies in the mine.